Impressico Business Solutions Listed by sinobi Ransomware Group

 Impressico Digital provide 360° IT solutions to their clients varying from start-ups to leading enterprises and keep them a step ahead of their competitors.
 Impressico Digital is based out of Noida, UP, India.

-On January 27, 2026, the sinobi ransomware group added Impressico Business Solutions to its leak site, confirming that internal files had been exfiltrated from the Indian IT services company based in Noida, Uttar Pradesh.
+On January 27, 2026, the sinobi ransomware group added Impressico Business Solutions to its leak site, claiming that internal files had been exfiltrated from the Indian IT services company based in Noida, Uttar Pradesh.

 Public reporting indicates that sinobi claims to have stolen internal documents during a ransomware attack on Impressico Digital, which provides 360° IT solutions to clients ranging from startups to large enterprises.
 The leak site entry appeared on January 27, 2026, and lists the company as a victim.
 No specific count of affected individuals has been disclosed, and the precise volume or sensitivity of the exfiltrated files remains unclear from available reporting.
 The primary source is the sinobi leak page hosted on an onion domain, mirrored by ransomware.live.